 Best time to visit Sardinia

-August can be incredibly busy with most of Italy seeming to descend upon the island to enjoy the festivals, and it’s hot, too, but otherwise there’s something to enjoy here at almost any time of year.
+August can be incredibly busy with most of Italy seeming to descend upon the island to enjoy the festivals, and it’s hot, too, but otherwise there’s something to enjoy when on a luxury villa holiday at almost any time of year here.
 January through to March can be wet and a little chilly but from April to October the weather is generally good.

 If you visit in late May, you might see the Cavalcata Sarda, a folk festival that has been running in Sassari for more than a century, with people coming together from all over the island in traditional dress to parade on foot and on horseback.

 We love visiting the Parco Arcipelago di Maddelena, a geomarine national park where you can see hundreds of rare plants as well as watch dolphins play.